11 Government Business Loan Scheme That Get Instant Approval in 2025

 This government business scheme lets you get:

 • Loans from Rs.
 1 lakh to Rs.
-5 crore
+5 crore.

 • Interest rates that start at 8.5% p.a.

-• Repayment periods between 1 to 15 years
+• Repayment periods between 1 to 15 years.

-• Options for both collateral-based and collateral-free loans based on eligibility
+• Options for both collateral-based and collateral-free loans based on eligibility.

-How to apply for MSME Loan Scheme
+How to apply for the MSME Loan Scheme

 Here’s how you can get your funding: